jiang18/mph/minque.md

 ```
 mph --merge_grms --grm_list chr.grms.txt --output all_snps
 ```
 If there are two columns in the GRM list file, the second one will be ignored in this procedure.
-The all-SNPs GRM will be used as the initial value in MINQUE iterations.

 ---

 ## Partitioning SNP heritability
 ```
-mph --minque --binary_grm all_snps --grm_list chr.grms.txt --phenotype phen.csv --trait milk --num_threads 10 --output milk.chr
+mph --minque --grm_list chr.grms.txt --phenotype phen.csv --trait milk --num_threads 10 --output milk.chr
 ```

 ### To include covariates, add \-\-*covariate_file* and \-\-*covariate_names*.